 Use Firewalls and Antivirus Software to Protect Devices

 Build security fences and warning systems around internet-facing applications like web servers and cloud services

-All computers, smartphones and tablet should all be protected with good antivirus software.
+Protect all computers, smartphones and tablet with good antivirus software.

 Distributed denial of service (DDoS) protection is an essential control for many industries.
 Guard against non-malicious interruptions with continuous monitoring and capacity planning for traffic spikes.